Petersoj/alpaca-java/README.md

 </p>

 ## Overview
-This is a Java implementation for the <a href="https://alpaca.markets/">Alpaca</a> API and the <a href="https://polygon.io/">Polygon</a> API.
-Alpaca lets you trade with algorithms, connect with apps, and build services all with a commission-free stock trading API and Polygon provides real-time and historical market data for free.
+This is a Java implementation for the <a href="https://alpaca.markets/">Alpaca</a> API.
+Alpaca lets you trade with algorithms, connect with apps, and build services all with a commission-free stock trading API.
 This library is community developed and if you have any questions, please ask them on [Github Discussions](https://github.com/Petersoj/alpaca-java/discussions), the [Alpaca Slack #dev-alpaca-java channel](https://alpaca.markets/slack), or on the [Alpaca Forums](https://forum.alpaca.markets/).

 ## Table of Contents
 1. [Gradle and Maven Integration](#Gradle-and-Maven-Integration)